Get exclusive member benefits & effect social change. Join Today

 There is some evidence that night terrors run in families.
 It is rare for night terrors to persist beyond the age of 12.

 The cause of night terrors is often unknown, but the condition may result from lack of sleep or high levels of stress.
 Conflict and tension in the home is one example of a stressor that may bring on night terrors in children.
+They can also be caused by:

 Childhood night terrors appear to be a normal part of the immature nervous system developing.
-This may cause the fight-or-flight response to occur at the wrong times.
-Children spending the night in an unfamiliar place may also be more likely to experience night terrors.
+This development may cause the fight-or-flight response to occur at the wrong times.
+Children spending the night in an unfamiliar place may be more likely to experience night terrors.

 Children typically grow out of night terrors without psychiatric intervention.
+However, there are times when you should talk to your child’s doctor.
+Contact a medical professional when:

 According to the American Academy of Family Physicians, possible causes of night terrors in adults are: